Roultabie/timply/README.md

 ##Licence :

-Timply is distributed under the zlib/libpng License :

 Copyright (c) 2013-2014 [Daniel Douat](http://daniel.douat.fr)
 All rights reserved.
 Redistribution and use in source and binary forms, with or without